Gulf Coast League Braves kick-off season

 By ALEXANDRA HERRERA

-NORTH PORT — The first rookie games for the Gulf Coast League at CoolToday Park facilities are set for Monday.
+NORTH PORT — The first rookie games for the Gulf Coast League at CoolToday Park facilities began Monday.

-The team is the GCL Braves — and they will be playing at fields with their first game against the GCL Orioles.
+The team is the GCL Braves — and they played their first game against the GCL Orioles.

 Those who attend the games can park for free in the gold lot at the West Villages facility.

-Games are played at noon Monday through Friday and at 10 a.m. on Saturday, no games on Sunday.
+Game times are noon Monday through Friday and at 10 a.m.
+Saturday; no games Sunday.

 The Gulf Coast League is made up of rookie players and is the lowest level of the Minor League Baseball.